 - Form I-765, Application for Employment Authorization (regardless of whether you intend to work in the U.S.); and

 Current DACA recipients who are eligible to renew their status must do so no later than October 5, 2017.

 The cost to file for DACA, including employment authorization and biometric services, is $495.
 This fee cannot be waived.

-It take approximately 90 days to receive a positive response once a Form I-892d has been properly filed.
+It takes approximately 90 days to receive a positive response once a Form I-892d has been properly filed.